weaveworks/weave-gitops-private/docs/adrs/0026-weave-gitops-runtime-ui.md

 a) extending the current solution so it works for both OSS and EE
 b) replacing the current solution using Explorer-based UI that works in OSS and EE
-c) creating a new UI in EE that leverages explorer. the old UI remains
+c) creating a new UI in EE that leverages Explorer.
+The old UI remains

 ### Option A: Extending the current solution, so it works for both OSS and EE controllers.